Jarrod Blinch, Ph.D

 Lab Overview

-The motor behavior lab studies human movement from cognitive psychology and neuroscience perspectives.
-Motor behavior research seeks to understand how the neuromuscular system accomplishes coordinated movements.
+The perception, cognition, and action lab studies human movement from cognitive psychology and neuroscience perspectives.
+Our research seeks to understand how the neuromuscular system accomplishes coordinated movements.
 Motor control requires an understanding of perception, information processing/dynamical systems, neuroanatomy, and biomechanics.
-It is a diverse field with researchers in Engineering, Kinesiology, Psychology, and Neuroscience faculties.
+It is a diverse field with researchers in Engineering, Kinesiology, Psychology, and Neuroscience departments.
 Understand how we make movements could help people with movement disorders.
-Examples of the applications of motor control to movement disorders include stroke, autism spectrum disorder, and Parkinson's disease.
+Examples of the applications of motor control to movement disorders include autism spectrum disorder, Parkinson's disease, and stroke.

 Lab Equipment

 The principle equipment in the perception, cognition, and action lab is a motion capture system that allows us to precisely track the intricate movements of the hands and arms.
-It is a research-grade version of the technology used to capture the movements of actors for video games or films like Thanos and Hulk in the Avengers, the Na'vi in Avatar, the apes in Dawn of the Planet of the Ape, and Gollum in Lord of the Rings.
+It is a research-grade version of the technology used to capture the movements of actors for video games or films like Thanos and Hulk in the Avengers, the Na'vi in Avatar, the apes in Planet of the Apes, and Gollum in Lord of the Rings.

 Recent Findings